Tomcc/pexp/README.md

 # pexp
 Persistently EXPort environment vars, across sessions.

-`pexp` is a lot like `export`, but it also persists the variable to disk and instantly sets it in every other open session.
+`pexp` is a lot like `export`, but it also persists the variable to disk and instantly refreshes it in every other open session.

 Useful for system-wide variables that can change often and are annoying to re-export, like keys, `RUST_BACKTRACE` and so on!